KarthikGowdaMS/agrosphere/README.md

-# Crop-Management-System
+# Agriculture-Management-System
-A Crop management System made for DBMS project using Flask and MySQL
+Agriculture management System made for DBMS project using Flask and MySQL